USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     Name of the I/O API libraryar on your system; set to "-lioapi"

 -   `netcdf_lib`<a id=netcdf_lib></a>
-    Name of the netCDF library on your system;  set to "-lnetcdf" for versions < 4.2.0, "-lnetcdff -lnetcdf" for version 4.2.0 and later
+    Name of the netCDF library C on your system;  set to "-lnetcdf" for versions < 4.2.0, "-lnetcdf" for version 4.2.0 and later

+-   `netcdff_lib`<a id=netcdf_lib></a>
+    Name of the netCDF Fortran library on your system;  set to "-lnetcdff" for versions 4.2.0 and later, for version before 4.2.0 this    library is bundled with the C library.

 -   `pnetcdf_lib`<a id=pnetcdf_lib></a>
     Name of the parallel netCDF library on your system; set to "-lpnetcdf"